 Our Senior School Programmes aim to produce 21st century lifelong learners with a passion for education, and a cultural sensitivity through a balanced and holistic curriculum.

 To develop these key skills and prepare our students for the international stage, the curriculum is divided into three stages.

-Our Grade 7 & 8 students go through a two-year preparatory course to be ready for the International General Certificate of Secondary Education (IGCSE) in Grade 9 & 10.
-The Pre-IGCSE Programme has been developed to bring out the creativity and curiosity of the Senior School’s youngest students.
-Students are challenged and display their learnings through many exciting events such as the Science Fair, Interdisciplinary Projects, Chinese Singing Competitions, and the Poetry Slam.
+Our Grade 7 & 8 students go through a two-year Cambridge Lower Secondary Programme (CLPS) to be ready for the International General Certificate of Secondary Education (IGCSE) in Grade 9 & 10.
+The CLSP is offered by 2,300 schools in over 130 countries.
+It has been developed to bring out the creativity and curiosity of the Senior School’s youngest students.
+Students are also challenged to display their learnings through many exciting school events such as the Science Fair, Interdisciplinary Projects, Chinese Singing Competitions, and the Poetry Slam.
 Our teachers work with the students to encourage them to take risks, and to explore their interests and passions, as they prepare for the next stage in the IGCSE Programme.

 DOWNLOAD OUR PRE-IGCSE CURRICULUM BROCHURE

 The IGCSE curriculum is followed worldwide and is recognised by universities around the world as evidence of academic ability.
 The Cambridge IGCSE is also recognised for its breadth of study, range of assessment methods and international mindedness.
 It is an ideal preparation for a number of pre-university entry courses, including the International Baccalaureate Diploma Programme (IBDP), Advanced Levels (UK and Singaporean A-Levels), Hong Kong Diploma of Secondary Education (HKDSE), and American Advanced Placement (AP) courses.